schyrva/square-shatter-vue/README.md

 - **Vite**: Build tool and development server
 - **ESLint & Prettier**: Code quality and formatting

+## Key Implementation Details

+### Animation System

+The Square Shatter animation showcases the power of Vue's reactivity system combined with canvas/SVG rendering.
+Users can switch between rendering modes and customize the animation parameters in real-time.

+### State Management

+The application uses Pinia for state management with a well-organized store structure:

+- `CartStore`: Manages shopping cart state and operations
+- `ProductStore`: Handles product catalog data and filtering
+- `NotificationStore`: Controls application notifications

+### Responsive Design

+The application is fully responsive with a mobile-first approach:

+- Adaptive layouts for all screen sizes
+- Mobile-optimized cart and navigation
+- Touch-friendly UI elements

+### Performance Optimization

+- Lazy loading of components and routes
+- Efficient state management
+- Optimized rendering with Vue 3's reactivity system

 ## Best Practices

 - **Component Organization**: Components are organized by feature and functionality